This post may contain affiliate links. Please read our disclosure policy.

 …then a final blend until the mixture was thick and airy.

-This Easy Blender Chocolate Mousse is super rich and decadent, so we recommend serving it in small dessert glasses.
-(A little bit of this chocolaty dessert is more than enough!)
+This Easy Blender Chocolate Mousse is super rich and decadent, so we recommend pouring it in small individual dessert glasses.
+A little bit of this chocolaty dessert is more than enough to satisfy any chocolate craving.

 We love seeing what you made!
 Tag us on Instagram at @afamilyfeast or hashtag #afamilyfeast so we can see your creations!